-I started out in UX design at Meta, a software company, building project management tools for the paper and packaging industry, and seeking to fix proof approval workflows for large in-house creative teams.
+I started out in UX design at Workgroups, a software company, building project management tools for the paper and packaging industry, and seeking to fix proof approval workflows for large in-house creative teams.
 As a member of the product team, it was my first introduction to Agile and working with a team of engineers to make our product features ready for release.
 In addition to the product, I worked on client-facing aspects such as our in-house documentation and support systems, checkout and purchase flow for our first e-commerce version, and our first cloud-hosted instance of our products.
 Of course, the real meat and potatoes was designing for Windows and Mac on both platforms.

 Going from an in-house product team to an agency was a bit of a culture shock, the short introductions to the clients, workshop-style engagements, and resourcing hours was a big learning experience.
 I was fortunate to work with two Austin agencies that have allowed me to work with some powerhouse brands.
 Large tech brands included IBM, AT&T Business, and Forcepoint (Raytheon Cyber), very much in line with my past product design experience.
 I also added education and media clients to my repertoire.
 My first research and strategy project was at Stanford University and my largest media project, as design lead, was with Meredith Media, based in Des Moines, Iowa (home state!).